scottbedard/hexchess/docs/rust.md

 ## Macros

-The following macros are available to construct readable readable bitmasks at compile time.
+The following macros are available to construct more readable bitmasks at compile time.
 To use them, install the following crate.

 ```sh
 cargo add hexchess_macros